JeeveshN/Face-Detect/README.md

 # Face-Extractor
 A Python tool that can extract Faces from Images.

+I also built a similar tool capable of **[Facial recognition](https://github.com/JeeveshN/Facial-Recognition-Tool)**.

 ##Installations
 ```